“You should chose a guide like you are choosing your best friend.”

 Lefty’s words above are excellent advice.
-A guide needs to be knowledgeable but also compatible.
+An instructor/guide needs to be knowledgeable but also compatible.
 There are days that every fish in the stream will attack your presentation.
-These are the times when almost any guide will do.
-However, on days when fishing is extremely tough, only the BEST guide will do.
+These are the times when almost any knowledgeable fisherman will do well.
+However, on days when fishing is extremely tough, only the BEST angling guide will do.
 Try to base your day on the whole experience and not on the number of fish caught.

 Here are a few questions you can use to assess your guide or instructor: